balasri03/15_day_challenge/README.md

 🧠 **Reflection:**
 Covered a wide range of topics today—search algorithms, linked list traversal, and an advanced two-pointer technique for a classic array problem.
 The rainwater problem was tricky but fun to break down!

+📘 Day 6 - August 7, 2025
+Problems Solved:

+Search Insert Position (LeetCode 35)
+➤ Used binary search to find the correct insertion point in O(log n) time.

+Two Sum II - Input Array Is Sorted (LeetCode 167)
+➤ Applied the two-pointer technique on a sorted array for optimal performance.

+Longest Substring Without Repeating Characters (LeetCode 3) ➤ Implemented sliding window approach using a hash set for O(n) solution.

+🧠 Reflection:
+Today was packed with foundational techniques like binary search, two-pointers, and sliding window.
+These patterns are recurring themes in interviews, and solving them under time constraints helped reinforce clarity and speed.
+Sliding window problems are becoming more intuitive!
 ---

 ## 📂 Folder Structure: